Skip to main content

 Black bars around the video are shaking

-If the video has black bars on its sides which is common for older videos, the stabilized video may come out with moving black bars on the sides.
+If your video has black bars on its sides, which is common for older videos, the stabilized video may also have moving black bars on the sides.

-We recommend you trim the black bars before applying the AI Stabilization filter to avoid this issue.
+To avoid this issue, we recommend trimming the black bars before applying the AI Stabilization filter.

 Did this answer your question?